Magnetic Bulk Photovoltaic Effect in Bernal Bilayer Graphene: Introduction

-Two majors mechanisms contribute to the second-order DC current, \textit{i.e.} shift current (SC) and ballistic current~\cite{Belinicher01011988}.
-The latter is often referred to as injection current (IC) in the presence of time-reversal symmetry (TRS)~\cite{sipe2000second-order, parker2019diagrammatic}, and has non-zero DC output only with circularly polarized light.
-Therefore, the shift current is usually the major dominant contribution to the DC current when the incident light is linearly polarized~\cite{balz1981theory,sipe2000second-order, tan2016shift}.
+Two major mechanisms contribute to the second-order DC current: shift current and ballistic (or injection) current~\cite{Belinicher01011988,sipe2000second-order,parker2019diagrammatic}.
+For the linearly polarized light considered here, we focus exclusively on the shift current~\cite{balz1981theory,sipe2000second-order,tan2016shift}.
 The application of the magnetic field to a physical system introduces many subtleties to the system.
 The external field may reduce the crystalline symmetry, and more importantly, breaks the TRS.
 BPVE under the magnetic field (therefore in the absence of TRS) is so far an under-investigated topic.
 Recent works show that the shift current is steady under the magnetic field, as long as the external field does not alter substantially the band structures~\cite{zhang2019switchable,dai2023magnetic}.
 This scenario is referred to as the ``weak-field regime'' throughout this paper, as long as the modification to the band structure is minor and barely visible.
 The results of Dai \textit{et al.}~\cite{dai2023magnetic} show that the variation of the shift current has an interesting parabolic relation with the external field in the square-lattice model at certain photon frequencies.
-An important consequence of breaking the TRS with magnetic field is a newly enabled ballistic current that has a similar expression to the injection current (IC), hereafter named the magnetic ballistic current (MBC).
-IC and MBC are both linear in scattering time~\cite{dai2023magnetic,zhang2019switchable,sipe2000second-order, gao2021intrinsic, ma2019nonlinear}.
-In this paper we will stick to linearly polarized light and not discuss the injection current.
-We perform comprehensive analysis of SC and MBC under in-plane and vertical magnetic fields in the AB-stacked bilayer graphene, where the centrosymemtry is readily broken by the stacking.
+We investigate how this shift-current response evolves under in-plane and perpendicular magnetic fields in inversion-broken AB-stacked bilayer graphene.

 The paper is organized as follows: In Section~\ref{sec: model}, the AB-bilayer graphene model is explained with all the parameters specified.
-We then show the formulae and necessary ingredients for the computation of SC and MBC conductivity tensors.
-In Section~\ref{sec: results}, we show the results and in-depth analyses of the current conductivity tensors and how they are influenced by the external field.
+We then show the formulae and necessary ingredients for the computation of the shift-current conductivity tensor.
+In Section~\ref{sec: results}, we show the results and in-depth analyses of the shift current and how it is influenced by the external field.
 This is followed by our statement of the main conclusions in Section~\ref{sec: conclusion}.